 - Zero Energy – Moving requires energy but it makes all the difference where the energy is coming from.
-This process is referred as Well-to-Wheel, the total energy chain.
+This process is referred to as Well-to-Wheel, the total energy chain.
 The total energy required to move an electric vehicle is much smaller than with vehicles using traditional internal combustion engines.
-For example, it is already possible to build energy positive vehicles using current solar technology.
+For example, it is already possible to build energy-positive vehicles using current solar technology.

-- Zero Congestion – We all hate to sit in the traffic jams, and we are already heavily relying on navigation services to avoid some them.
-With the rise of shared data and connected vehicles we can move towards more efficient traffic.
+- Zero Congestion – We all hate to sit in traffic jams, and we are already heavily relying on navigation services to avoid some of them.
+With the rise of shared data and connected vehicles, we can move towards more efficient traffic.
 We are already seeing many interesting business models around shared vehicles and on-demand ridesharing (such as MOIA, Share Now, BlaBlaCar and Kyyti).

 - Zero Accident – We humans cause around 95% of all traffic accidents.
-We have already now modern cars driving on our streets that have the intelligence to help us to avoid accidents.
-Eventually we will be comfortable in letting the car to take us safely where we want to go.
+We have already now modern cars driving on the streets that have the intelligence to help us to avoid accidents.
+Eventually, we will be comfortable in letting the car take us safely where we want to go.